 Image quality is dependant on both the channel being viewed and the speed of broadband available, but when both stars align, the Roku 3's performance can be excellent.
 The unit upscales nicely to 1080p, making both Netflix and BBC HD appear mighty fine.

 Roku 3: Verdict

 Offering lightning fast navigation and expandable storage capacity, the Roku 3 is a terrific streaming TV gizmo.
-It may lack YouTube, but there's big-hitting content from the likes of Netflix and iPlayer and a few decent games.
+There's no shortage of content courtesy of the likes of YouTube, Netflix and BBC iPlayer plus a few decent games.